Shampoo Slime is a fun and easy slime DIY without any glue. The recipe calls for just 4 simple ingredients. Kids will have a blast making this.

 • ¼ cup Cold Water

-Stir in the cornstarch.
+Step 2.
+Stir in the corn starch.
 Combine the cornstarch thoroughly with the shampoo.
-This should form a crumbling mixture.
-The mixture will be thick but this is normal.
-Don’t worry about the thickness because the water will thin it out.
+This should fo rm a crumbling mixture.
+The mixture will be thick, but this is normal.

-Gradually add the water.
+Step 3.
 Then slowly add in the water.
-Just add 1-2 tablespoons at a time until the mixture is formed into a smooth slime.
+Just add 1-2 tablespoons or a teaspoon of water at a time until the mixture is formed into a smooth slime.
 You may not need all the water so make sure to pour this slowly.
-Remember, it is easier to add more but not so easy to take away if excess is added.
+Remember, it is easier to add more but not so easy to take away if excess liquid is added.

-Knead the slime.
-Then knead the slime until it’s smooth and stretchy.
+Step 4.
+Finally, knead the slime until it’s smooth and stretchy and turns into a glob.
 Continue to knead until it is the texture you desire.
-It should be well combined and easy to play with.
+It should be well combined and easy to play with for better results.

 Slime in hands.

 Store in an airtight container or bag at room temperature.
+It does not need to go in the fridge or freezer.
 If the slime dries out when it’s stored, just add a small amount of water to make it stretchy again!

 This is a fun slime to make and provides so much fun.
 As long as you remember to store it properly, it will continue to provide lots of fun.